 Why do we worship corporately on Sunday instead of Saturday?
 I’ve been asked this a number of times.

 With Christ’s death, burial, and resurrection, a transition took place between the Old and New Covenants.
 Both covenants were instituted with blood.
 The Old with the blood of an animal and the New with the blood of Christ.
-Consider the parallelism between describing the instituting of both covenants:
+Consider the parallelism between these verses describing the instituting of both covenants:

 - Exodus 24:8 Moses took the blood, sprinkled it on the people, and said, “This is the blood of the covenant which the LORD has made with you according to all these words.”